microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_readme.md

 ./cloud_init_aztools.py -v addmachines
 ```

-List VMs in the cluster:
+List VMs in the cluster in `status.yaml` for cluster maintenance:
 ```
 ./cloud_init_aztools.py listcluster
 ```

-Generate a yaml file `status.yaml` for cluster maintenance:
+Make sure that all VMs in the cluster got connected:
 ```
 ./cloud_init_aztools.py interconnect
 ```